dmn-sjk/intransigent_teacher/README.md

 }
 ```

-## Acknowledgment
+## 🙏 Acknowledgment

-This code is based on an open source online test-time adaptation repository [(link) 🔗](https://github.com/mariodoebler/test-time-adaptation).
+This code is based the [test-time adaptation repository 🔗](https://github.com/mariodoebler/test-time-adaptation).